GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 The resource management stage already contains a sample "Teams" folder defined via YAML, which can be used as-is or modified to provide a top-level folder for the project factory.
 More folders can of course be added, and Terraform variables used instead of or in addition to YAML files in the resource management stage.

-This is the teams YAML in resource management, leveraging attribute substitutions for the project factory service account and tag value.
+This is the teams YAML in resource management, leveraging attribute substitutions from provided context for the project factory service account and tag value.

 ```yaml
 name: Teams